tomychen2077/v0-cartoon-chat-ui/SETUP_GUIDE.md

-# Setup Guide - ChatBloom Features
+# Setup Guide - Chat2077 Features

-This guide covers all the setup required for the new features added to ChatBloom.
+This guide covers all the setup required for the new features added to Chat2077.

 ## Table of Contents
 1. [Database Migrations](#database-migrations)